 “This rate increase will help offset rises in operating costs and support ongoing investments in our Guam and Micronesia services,” said Dave Hoppes, senior vice president, ocean services.
 “Given the essential role ocean transportation has in supporting this region’s economy, Matson has continued to make significant investments in upgrading its fleet.
-In the past six years, Matson has invested over $500 million in four new containerships, all of which are currently deployed in Matson’s Guam service.
-Matson also continues to invest in new container equipment and information technology.
-These investments will ensure that Guam’s economy is supported by a modern, reliable ocean transportation infrastructure that will efficiently accommodate the projected growth in coming years due to the planned military build up in the region.”
+Since 2003, Matson has invested over $600 million in four new containerships, fleet enhancements, new container equipment, information technology and upgrades to its terminal facilities.
+In addition, Matson is investing in Guam infrastructure improvements, such as the Polaris Point off-dock facility, to support the military buildup.
+All of these investments will ensure that Guam’s economy is supported by a modern, reliable ocean transportation infrastructure that will efficiently accommodate the projected growth in coming years, particularly as it relates to the military build up in the region.”

 Matson’s terminal handling charge was first implemented in 2003 and is designed to recover a portion of the costs associated with the movement of cargo through terminals.
 This charge is standard in the industry and appears as a separate line item at the bottom of the company’s freight bills.